General Operating Support I

 Lumina Studio Theatre, Inc.

 Lumina Studio Theatre provides unique opportunities for young actors of any level of experience who seek to perform Shakespeare, other plays of the classical repertory theatre, and modern plays that focus on the beauty of language.
-Lumina provides a disciplined and rigorous professional setting where actors are trained in a comprehensive, performance-focused program of theatre arts based on the techniques of Rudolf Steiner’s Creative Speech and Drama, Stella Adler, and Michael Chekhov.
-Programs includes in-depth vocal and character coaching, improvisation, stage-combat training, and choreography.
+Lumina provides a disciplined and rigorous professional setting where actors are trained in a comprehensive, performance-focused program of theatre arts based on Rudolf Steiner’s Creative Speech and Drama techniques, as well as the techniques of Stella Adler and Michael Chekhov.

 Marlow Guitar International Incorporated